segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 ### Remove encryption

 Disabling the **Have Segment encrypt sensitive data** setting removes encryption on all data that comes into a source after the setting was disabled.
-Disabling the **Have Segment encrypt sensitive data** setting does not decrypt any previously encrypted data.
+Disabling the **Have Segment encrypt sensitive data** setting does not decrypt any data that has already been encrypted.

 To remove encryption from future data coming into a destination:
 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.